ace-bioinformatics/ace-hpc-wiki/docs/policies/acknowledgements.md

 Please acknowledge the ACE HPC Cluster in publications:

-> "This research was supported by the High Performance Computing Cluster at the African Centre of Excellence in Bioinformatics and Data Intensive Sciences (ACEBDIS)."
+> "This research was supported by the High Performance Computing Cluster at the African Centre of Excellence in Bioinformatics and Data Intensive Sciences (ACE)."